SAP-samples/teched2023-DA261/exercises/ex2/README.md

 **Estimated Time:** 50 min

-**Exercise Description:**  Now that the sales quantity has been uploaded to the sales model, we are going to create a data action to calculate sales revenue and an allocation to distribute retail returns to the product level based on our expected sales revenue.
+**Exercise Description:**  Now that we have sample sales quantities that have been uploaded to the sales model, we are going to create a data action to calculate sales revenue and an allocation to distribute retail returns to the product level based on our expected sales revenue.
 In the last step of